avollkopf/cbpi4-FermenterHysteresis/README.md

+# NOT REQUIRED ANYMORE -> FERMENTATION IS INTEGRATED WITH CBPI4

+## ARCHIVED

 # Craftbeerpi4 Plugin for simple Fermenter Logic (Hysteresis)

 As long as femrentation is not yet integrated with CBPi4, the user can define a kettle as fermenter.